-So here is a representation of the initial state depicted earlier:
+So here is a representation of the start state depicted earlier:

-$on(b, a) \land ontable(a) \land ontable(c)$ $\land ontable(d) \land armempty$ $\land clear(b) \land clear(c) \land clear(d)$
+'''

+on(b, a) \wedge ontable(a) \wedge ontable(c)

+\wedge ontable(d) \wedge armempty

+\wedge clear(b) \wedge clear(c) \wedge clear(d)

+'''

 You can see we have only conjunction (no negation, no disjunction, etc.); we have ground atoms (no variables) and they are function-free (no function symbols).
 So, in effect, the arguments of the predicate symbols are all constant symbols.